Definition:

 At LEGON you have to read a science-based course i.e all the possible combinations in Senior High School and apply for Biological Sciences.

-Selection to the next stage is purely on merit.
-600 students are admitted into Biological and Bio-mathematical Sciences where 85 are admitted as regular students into the medical and dental schools, based mainly on merit and an interview as stated earlier.
-That is, at Legon, one is not admitted to this school at Level 100, but rather into the Faculty of Science (Biology option).
+Choice to the next stage is purely on merit.
+600 students are admitted into Biological and Bio-mathematical Sciences.
+Out of these, 85 are admitted as regular students into the medical and dental schools.
+Admission is based mainly on merit and an interview, as stated earlier.
+At Legon, students are not admitted to this school at Level 100.
+They are admitted into the Faculty of Science (Biology option).

 After one year when you meet the requirements then you can apply for the school.
 This is more like you are given another chance after your Senior High School final examinations to justify your inclusion.